 3. Owning a private property after 5 years

 It has always been my dream to be able to stay in a private property at some point in my life.
-Since EC gives me an option to purchase a subsidised condo, why not?
+Since EC gives me an option to purchase a subsidized condo, why not?

 4. Lesser effort in renovations

 EC comes with complete furnishing like a private condo.
-This includes tiles, shelves, kitchen and toilet furnishings.
+This includes tiles, shelves, kitchen, and toilet furnishings.
 The effort to renovate the house decrease by a lot.

 5. “Forceful” pressure to use the facilities